ProceduresGovernment

 The visualization shows the distribution of Craftsmen and Confectioners of Textiles in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Retail Trade of Textile Products, except Apparel (40.1%), Retail Trade of Apparel, Costume Jewelry and Clothing Accessories (30%), and Retail Trade of Perfumery and Jewelry Products (16.1%).
+At first quarter of 2025, the workforce was higher in Retail Trade of Textile Products, except Apparel (51.1%) and Electronic and Precision Equipment Repair and Maintenance (48.9%).

 Labor Informality